wp-plugins/soundy-background-music/readme.txt

 The audio track can be anywhere on the web as it is specified with its URL.
 It can also be uploaded in the media library of the WP site.
 A play and pause button image can be uploaded to replace the default one and can be positioned anywhere.
 This Play/Pause button can be positioned in a corner of the document or in a corner of the window.
 It can also be positioned with a template tag typically in the document header or with a shortcode in the content.
+For an example of a Soundy implementation, have a look to the swiss pianist, Magali Bourquin's website: [www.magalibourquin.com](http://magalibourquin.com/)
-A Soundy example can be seen in the Description tab of the [Soundy Plugin Home Page](http://webartisan.ch/en/products/soundy/).
+A little Soundy example can be seen in the Description tab of the [Soundy Plugin Home Page](http://webartisan.ch/en/products/soundy/).

 = Docs & Support =